MasahideMori-SimpleAppli/simple_3d/README.md

         - angle: double?, rad.
         - others: Map<String, dynamic>?, If you want to use other parameters, add here To do.
     - option: Map<String, dynamic>?, Optional attributes that may be added for each app.
 However, only parameters that can be converted to JSON can be entered.
     - layerNum: int, Drawing priority in the depth direction that is enabled for rendering software.
 Layers with smaller numbers are drawn first.
+    - drawingMode: enum, Enum for specifying the mode in which the Sp3dObj is drawn by the renderer.

 ## Parameter Note
 If you use Sp3dObj to calculate a large number of atoms, consider using the isParticle flag and r(radius).